-Because a Nest camera’s video history is remotely stored in the cloud, it’s protected from theft and damage, and you can access it from anywhere.
-For instance, if the power goes out or if your camera is stolen, all of your information stays safe in the cloud.
-You’ll still be able to see everything that happened leading up to that moment in the Nest app.
+Google Nest cameras don’t use memory cards to store your video on the camera.
+Instead, they upload and securely store your video in the cloud, where it’s protected from theft and damage, and you can access it anywhere.
+For example, if the power goes out or your camera is stolen, all of your information stays safe in the cloud.
+You can use the Nest app to see everything that happened leading up to that moment.

 Here are some things to keep in mind.

-- Your video is saved on a rolling basis, so your oldest recorded video automatically expiresto make room for new video.
+- Your video is saved on a rolling basis, so your oldest recorded video automatically expires to make room for new video.

 - The video is encrypted on your camera before being sent securely to the cloud.